 pmap()are not yet supported.

-Specify which argument buffers are “donated” to the computation.
+Specify which positional argument buffers are “donated” to the computation.
 It is safe to donate argument buffers if you no longer need them once the computation has finished.
 In some cases XLA can make use of donated buffers to reduce the amount of memory needed to perform a computation, for example recycling one of your input buffers to store a result.
 You should not reuse buffers that you donate to a computation, JAX will raise an error if you try to.
+Note that donate_argnums only work for positional arguments, and keyword arguments will not be donated.

 For more details on buffer donation see the [FAQ](https://jax.readthedocs.io/en/latest/faq.html#buffer-donation).